 - Do we need to reinvent revenue assurance for the post-pandemic, cloud-dominated, multi-service world of communications?
 That is the question to be debated by a panel featuring Jayne Hunter, Head of Margin Assurance at TPG Telecom.

 - Chief Data Officer and former telecoms executive Julian Hebden will share insightful and humorous stories drawn from his years of service in both the public and private sectors.
 The title of Julian’s presentation is “10 Reasons Organizations Say They’ll Use Data to Make Better Decisions But Then Fail to Do So”.

-- A joint presentation from Madan Jangra of Optus and Chandra Sekhar Kondapi of Subex will identify ways to counter revenue erosion using margin assurance.
+- A presentation from Chandra Sekhar Kondapi of Subex will identify ways to counter revenue erosion using margin assurance.

 - Subramoni Darmarajan of Mobileum will give a presentation that asks whether the extent of change in the technology landscape is proving to be overwhelming for revenue assurance functions.

 - RAG conferences always close with a ‘Wise Heads’ panel where industry veterans review their top takeaways from the event before answering any and all questions from the audience.
 Sydney’s Wise Heads will include George Geronikos of global network security business NETSCOUT.

 The Royal Exchange of Sydney has provided a meeting place for business people since 1851.
 It is located right in the heart of Sydney’s downtown commercial district, just a few blocks away from the Sydney Opera House and the Sydney Harbour Bridge.